-The late John Lear (1942-2022), son of pilot and businessman William Powell Lear (1902-1978) of Learjet fame, and himself an accomplished pilot who reputedly flew missions for the CIA in Southeast Asia during the Vietnam War, was an active conspiracy theorist whose yarns are, shall we say, too much even for many seasoned members of the UFO circuit to swallow.
-Lear has promoted everything from Paul Bennewitz's Dulce base story to, the notion that alien praying mantids control the world, to the Billy Meier scam.
+John Lear, son of pilot and businessman William Powell Lear (1902-1978) of Learjet fame, and himself an accomplished pilot who reputedly flew missions for the CIA in Southeast Asia during the Vietnam War, was a prolific conspiracy theorist whose yarns were too much even for many seasoned members of the UFO circuit to stomach.
+Lear promoted everything from Paul Bennewitz's Dulce base story, to the notion that alien praying mantids control the world, to the Billy Meier scam.
 It's hard to gauge whether he genuinely believed all this stuff (his sheer commitment to it would suggest so, though commitment is not at all synonymous with sincerity), but he's certainly been at it for a long time and was making TV appearances at least as far back as the late 1980s talking about UFO-related government cover-ups.
-As we'll see below, he was also instrumental in originating and promoting the Bob Lazar story (see my other Lazar article for more details about Lear's involvement).
+As we'll see below, he was also instrumental in originating and promoting the Bob Lazar story (see my other Lazar article for more details about Lear's involvement, including his story about the government having numerous ET flying saucers and bodies in its possession, along with the Area 51 tie-in, narrative elements that featured prominently in Lazar's own telling).

-The late Bill Cooper (1943-2001) was a conspiracy theorist and believer in government-alien machinations/cover-ups.
-He explicitly tied this narrative to Illuminati/Bilderberg/Freemasons/One World Government tropes, and was also heavily invested in promoting JFK assassination conspiracy theories (the unfortunate president was, according to Cooper, on the cusp of revealing an alien presence on Earth and so had to be silenced), along with the notion that the US government engineered HIV to target blacks, Hispanics and homosexuals as part of a population reduction scheme (ironically, Cooper was an anti-communist libertarian who railed against "Illuminati Socialist President of the United States William Jefferson Clinton" but was parroting an item that had been concocted and perpetuated by the disinformation department of the Soviet KGB to undermine American prestige in the Third World.
+Bill Cooper was another dedicated conspiracy theorist and believer in government-alien machinations/cover-ups.
+He explicitly tied this narrative to Illuminati/Bilderberg/Freemasons/One World Government themes, and was also heavily invested in promoting JFK assassination conspiracy theories (the unfortunate president was, according to Cooper, on the cusp of revealing an alien presence on Earth and so had to be silenced), along with the notion that the US government engineered HIV to target blacks, Hispanics and homosexuals as part of a population reduction scheme (ironically, Cooper was an anti-communist libertarian who railed against "Illuminati Socialist President of the United States William Jefferson Clinton" but was parroting an item that had been concocted and perpetuated by the disinformation department of the Soviet KGB to undermine American prestige in the Third World.
 See details about this Soviet psychological operation in Thomas Rid's "Active Measures".
 The HIV-as-weapon trope continues to make the rounds in some conspiracy-minded quarters, partly thanks to Cooper's exertions.
 Cooper himself was undoubtedly unaware of the Soviet origins of the HIV tale and would have been aghast at assisting any Soviet "active measures").
 Cooper also became affiliated with the Second Continental Army of the Republic, an anti-government militia group, and was convinced that President Clinton and the IRS were conspiring against him.
-After evading multiple attempts to serve arrest warrants for tax evasion, the authorities finally caught up with him and he was tragically killed in a shootout with law enforcement (a sheriff's deputy was also killed, shot in the head by Cooper during the confrontation).
+After evading capture by the authorities for years over a 1998 arrest warrant for tax evasion, law enforcement confronted him on aggravated assault charges in Apache County, Arizona, and he was tragically killed in the ensuing shootout.
+A Sheriff's Deputy, Robert Martinez (some publications list his name as "Marinez"), was shot twice in the head during the confrontation but thankfully survived).

 Here is Amy's original message to me, sent December 9, 2021: